montag451/pypi-mirror/README.rst

    python3 -m http.server

-It will start a HTTP server that will serve file from the current directory (which should contains the ``downloads`` directory and the ``simple`` directory).
+It will start a HTTP server that will serve files from the current directory (which should contain the ``downloads`` directory and the ``simple`` directory).
 You can then install packages using your brand new mirror using the following command: